The New Upanishad.

-In particular, it follows from this formula that for the sake of self-development, for the sake of approaching the Creator — we should strive to transform ourselves into steadfast Love.
+So, from this formula, it follows that for the sake of self-development, for the sake of approaching the Creator — we should strive to transform ourselves into steadfast Love.

 The call "to transform oneself into Love" acquires a concrete meaning if the nature of the human organism and the methods of its development are understood in a scientific way.
 In order to understand this, one has to accept the following basic principles:

 1. An ordinary embodied person is not a body but a consciousness (soul) that lives in the body and is temporarily connected with it.